kadirahq/fast-render/README.md

 });
 ~~~

+> You can also add `fastRender:true` option when extending `RouteController`.
+Then you don't need add `fastRender:true` option for individual routes.

 #### 3. `waitOn` and `subscriptions` methods

 Fast Render runs your waitOn and [subscriptions](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#the-subscriptions-option) methods on the server.
 Make sure you're using `Meteor.subscribe` and not `this.subscribe`.